 This view displays a list of groups where specific endpoints/devices can be added/mapped (for specific reasons).
 A Hostname Group can be used to automatically assign a HEIMDAL Dashboard Group Policy to that specified group of endpoints (the Hostname Group's name needs to be specified in the Group Policy settings, under General -> AD Computer Group).
 The Create group button allows you to create a group and define its description.

-This view displays a list of the individual actions (3rd Party install, scan) performed on specific endpoints.
-This view displays a table with the following details: Hostname, Command Type, Command Description, Resolutions, and Timestamp:
+This view displays a list of individual actions (3rd Party install, scan) performed on specific endpoints.
+This view displays a table with the following details: Hostname, Command Type, Command Description, Resolutions, and Timestamp: -

 The Download CSV functionality allows you to generate and download a CSV report that includes all the information displayed in the Standard view.
 If you want the complete CSV report (Verbose report), use the Download CSV functionality available in the Hardware view.

-The Select View dropdown menu allows you to select what type of devices/endpoints to be visible in the view: All Statuses, Revoked, Active (all endpoints/devices in the selected timeframe, whether they were active or inactive), or Inactive endpoints (ignores the selected timeframe and displays all the endpoints/devices that were inactive since the beginning of time until 7 days ago, 14 days ago, 21 days ago, 28 days ago, consider 7, 14, 21, 28 days ago since the day of the search).
+The Filters allow you to filter the results displayed in the table by Status (All Statuses, Revoked, Active [all endpoints/devices in the selected timeframe, whether they were active or inactive], or Inactive [ignores the selected timeframe and displays all the endpoints/devices that were inactive since the beginning of time until 7 days ago, 14 days ago, 21 days ago, 28 days ago, consider 7, 14, 21, 28 days ago since the day of the search]), Machine type, Operating System (thus, enabling you to apply 2 filters), Chassis, or Condition.

 The tickbox placed on the left side of the hostname of each endpoint allows you to take action on the selected device(s)/endpoint(s).

-- Add to group - adds the endpoint(s) to a selected Hostname Group (available in the Hostname groups view);
+- Add to group - adds the endpoint(s) to a selected Hostname Group (available in the Hostname groups view).

-- Install 3rd Party Software - installs one or more 3rd Party Application(s) from the list of 3rd Party Patch Management applications;
+- Install 3rd Party Software - installs one or more 3rd-party application(s) from the list of 3rd Party Patch Management applications.

-- Uninstall 3rd Party Software - uninstall one or multiple applications that support uninstall through the HEIMDAL Agent;
+- Uninstall 3rd Party Software - uninstall one or multiple applications that support uninstall through the HEIMDAL Agent.

-- Next-Gen Antivirus scan - perform a Next-Gen Antivirus scan from the scan type list;
+- Next-Gen Antivirus scan - perform a Next-Gen Antivirus scan from the scan type list.

 - Apply to Specific GP - allows you to apply a specific Group Policy to the select device(s)/endpoint(s) or to set it/them to Automatic to apply a Group Policy automatically, based on GP Priority, Azure AD Group, AD Computer/User Group, ComputerTag/UserTag, External IP Address.